andrewgribben/andrewgribben.com/index.md

   - Providing Instructional Design for online training, educational content and rulebooks for tabletop war-games.
   - Business development, working with ed-tech clients in the UK, Ireland and USA.
 Working with Invest NI to become a finalist in the 2010 Propel Program and receiving the European Regional Development Fund R&D Grant.
 - Development of AWS Cloudflare based PaaS Geiger for sale, entitlement and distribution of DRM free ebooks
-- Deployment and management of G Suite for Education including configuration of SSO with Microsoft Azure based directory services.
+- Deployment and management of G-Suite for Education including configuration of SSO with Microsoft Azure based directory services.

 ###### Key Clients
   - Mantic Entertainment Ltd